tailwindlabs/tailwindcss.com/source/docs/using-with-preprocessors.blade.md

 }
 ```

-Instead, use a regular media query along with the `theme()` function to reference your screen sizes, or simply don't nest your `@@screen` directives.
+Instead, use a regular media query along with the `theme()` function to reference your screen sizes, or don't nest your `@@screen` directives.

 @component('_partials.tip-good')
 Use a regular media query and theme()